-Mote spoons were amongst the first devices to be invented, to help fish errant leaves out.
+Mote spoons were amongst the first tea trappings to be devised, to help fish errant tea leaves out.

 Though today’s designs emphasize functionality, designs from the 1600s until the 1900s emphasized decorativeness and novelty as well, and many are highly prized as expensive collector’s items, being made of silver or silver plated with gold (aka “gilt”.)

-The invention of the tea bag in 1908 heralded the beginning of the end for their glory days.
+The invention of the tea bag in 1908 heralded the beginning of the end for the glory days of tea trappings.

-Now, just having such any one of these gadgets even in plain stainless-steel is considered novelty enough.
+Now, just having any one of these gadgets even in plain stainless-steel is considered novelty enough.